mckennapsean/dissertation/content/01-intro.md

 ## Overview

 <!-- \sm{should I highlight which papers go where?} -->
-In [@sec:background], we present the necessary background for this dissertation.
+[@sec:background] presents the necessary background for this dissertation.
 We begin by highlighting the various approaches used for design pedagogy in both the visualization and human-computer interaction communities.
 The chapter includes a discussion of different types of theoretical design models across